czl9707/notes-n-writings/note/by/developer/huggingface_basic.md

 ## Model

 Model class shares a lot from [Tokenizer](#Tokenizer) from the API aspects.
-It also allows load from remote and local, and `AutoModel` guesses the underneath type of implemention as well.
+It also allows load from remote and local, and `AutoModel` guesses the underneath type of implementation as well.

 The model API provides something can help Inference Head as well.
 Taking `BertModel` as an example, there are multiple predefined variance for different types of tasks, such as `BertForSequenceClassification`, `BertForMaskedLM` and etc. These predefined model architecture is built with best practices and also sharable by default.